kwojcicki/kwojcicki.github.io/_posts/2021-12-14-DEATH-ROLLING.md

 $$\lim_{n\to\infty} W(n) = \frac{1}{2} - \frac{1}{\infty} = \frac{1}{2}$$

-Which if we graph out looks very similar to our simulation results
+which if we graph out looks very similar to our simulation results.

 <figure class="image">
   <img src="/img/posts/final_wr.PNG" alt="Simulated results vs expected results for death rolling">
-  <figcaption><b>Fig 2</b>:Depicting the simulated and expected winrates, one can very faintly see a small discrepancy around wagers of 60.
+  <figcaption><b>Fig 2</b>: Depicting the simulated and expected winrates, one can very faintly see a small discrepancy around starting rolls of 60.
 Overall, however, the expected and simulated results match up very well.</figcaption>
 </figure>

-In the end we see that regardless of the starting wager size the second player always has some advantage, which for sufficiently large wagers has negligible impact.
+In the end we see that regardless of the starting roll the second player always has some advantage, which for sufficiently large starting rolls has negligible impact.

-Death rolling, while funner than flipping a coin essentially can be simplified to exactly that, a $$ 50/50 $$ chance of winning or losing.
+Death rolling, while more fun than flipping a coin, can essentially be simplified to exactly that, a $$ 50/50 $$ chance of winning or losing.

 # Notes

 Lots of the equations/math was verified using [this Desmos calculator](https://www.desmos.com/calculator/nctehklw29).

-<b id="f1">[1]</b> In the case of rolling a $$ 1 $$ we instantly lose so we assign that a $$ -1 $$ value, and we minus the recursive cases since its returning the probability the opponent wins when starting to roll from $$ 2,3 $$. [↩](#a1)
+<b id="f1">[1]</b> In the case of rolling a $$ 1 $$ we instantly lose, so we assign that a $$ -1 $$ value and we minus the recursive cases since it's returning the probability the opponent wins when starting to roll from $$ 2,3 $$. [↩](#a1)

 <b id="f2">[2]</b>